SIG Sauer 205: Stock

 The Sport came with a 670 mm match barrel in the 7.5×55mm Swiss caliber.
 It had a two part laminated beechwood stock with an adjustable cheek rest and length of pull, as well as an integrated UIT rail on the underside of the forend.
 Included was a rail mounted hand stop, a mirage band, and a precision iron sight setup consisting of a diopter rear and a globe front sight.
-The diopter rear sight came with an adjustable iris opening between 0.8 to 2.2 millimeters.
+The diopter rear sight came with an adjustable iris opening between 0.8 and 2.2 millimeters.